kinguser981/TWRP-Recovery-Flags/README.md

 # Decryption support for /data
 TW_INCLUDE_CRYPTO := true

-# On some device, TWRP backup folder name will show 0000000000 bcos cpuinfo has no serial number.
-Using this flag then it will use ro.product.model as the folder name instead of all 0000000000
-TW_USE_MODEL_HARDWARE_ID_FOR_DEVICE_ID := true

 # Set the path to the sysfs entry which controls the brightness
 TW_BRIGHTNESS_PATH := /sys/devices/platform/s3c24xx-pwm.0/pwm-backlight.0/backlight/pwm-backlight.0/backlight